Asgaros/asgaros-forum/readme.txt

 * Done!

 == Frequently Asked Questions ==
+= I cant upload my files =
+By default only files of the following filetype can be uploaded: jpg, jpeg, gif, png, bmp, pdf.
+You can add more filetypes to this list in the forum administration.
 = Where can I add moderators? =
 Moderators can be added via the user edit screen in the WordPress administration interface.
 = I want help to translate Asgaros Forum =